pkiraly/qa-catalogue-web/README.md

 Install this software into a web server with PHP enabled (Apache or Nginx with PHP-FPM).

-Create a temporary directory and download the software to an application directory served by your webserver (here we use `/var/www/html/$CATALOG`):
+Create a temporary directory and download the current version to an application directory served by your webserver (here we use `/var/www/html/$CATALOG`):

 ```